Genivia/ugrep/README.md

     $ ./configure --help

-Unfortunately, cloning from Git does not preserve timestamps which means that you may run into "WARNING: 'aclocal-1.15' is missing on your system."

-To work around this problem, run:

-    $ autoreconf -fi
-    $ ./configure && make
+Copy `bin/ugrep` to a convenient location, for example in your `bin` directory.

-You can install the **ugrep** utility and manual page with:
+Or you can install the **ugrep** utility and manual page with:

     $ sudo make install